 While customer satisfaction is crucial to success, it is far from the only strategy Tasca used to successfully sell vehicles.

-He was instrumental in the development of the 2-year Red Carpet leasing plan and pioneered much of its early success.
+He was instrumental in the development of the two-year Red Carpet leasing plan and pioneered much of its early success.

 He also became internationally known as a designer of high-performance cars, carried on today by Tasca Racing and his grandson, Bob Tasca III.